LocalizedTanki/Tanki-L10n-EN/README.md

 2. Create a new branch for your feature or fix
 3. Submit a pull request with a clear description

-Please follow existing code style and add docstrings/comments if you add a new tool.
+Please follow existing code style and add docstrings/comments if you add or modify a  tool.

 ---